Plaza Catedral

-Plaza Catedral is a 2021 Panamanian drama film directed by Abner Benaim.
+Plaza Catedral is a 2021 Panamanian drama film written, co-produced and directed by Abner Benaim.
 It was selected as the Panamanian entry for the Best International Feature Film at the 94th Academy Awards.
 The film appeared on the Best International Feature Film shortlist in December 2021.
+Ultimately, it was not nominated.

 Young actor Fernando Xavier de Casta received the Mezcal Award for Best Actor from the Guadalajara International Film Festival, but was shot to death in Panama before the film was released internationally.